 Tom's practice focuses on DOJ white-collar defense, SEC Enforcement, FINRA Enforcement and internal investigations.
 Tom leads internal investigations on behalf of companies, boards of directors and board committees, and he advises corporate clients on remedial measures, compliance programs and training.
 His recent engagements have focused on allegations of financial fraud, insider trading, FCPA violations, AML controls, federal and state tax offenses, public corruption, U.S. export controls and sanctions regulations.

-Ms. Avakian is the Acting Director of the U.S. Securities and Exchange Commission’s Division of Enforcement, which has nearly 1,700 people throughout the country focused on enforcing and supporting enforcement of the federal securities laws.
+Ms. Avakian is the Co- Director of the U.S. Securities and Exchange Commission’s Division of Enforcement, which has nearly 1,700 people throughout the country focused on enforcing and supporting enforcement of the federal securities laws.
 From June 2014 to January 2017, she served as Deputy Director of the Division of Enforcement.
 In January 2017, she was named Acting Director of the Division of Enforcement and served in that role until she was named Co-Director of Division in June 2017.